synczer0/synczer0/README.md

 ## 🚀 About Me
 * 🌱 I'm currently learning Rust, Flutter/Dart and Python
-* 🔭 Exploring Google Cloud, AWS and Docker/Kubernetes for its implementation
+* 🔭 Explore and learning Cloud Computing (AWS or Google Cloud) and Docker/Kubernetes
 * 🔬 Learning the System Design Concept(Reliability, Scalability and Maintainability) and Application Security
 * 👯 I want to learn and contribute on the open source community ヽ(・∀・)ﾉ
 * ☕️ Coffee and Code